The Forbidden City beckons you.

 If you’re looking for an even longer-term option, you can also enter a degree program.
 Beijing Normal University offers an undergraduate major in the Chinese language, with an emphasis on Chinese language pedagogy, business Chinese or Chinese language and culture.
 There is also a master’s degree program in teaching Chinese to speakers of other languages.

-If Beijing calls to you, go ahead an answer.
-Just be sure to do so in Mandarin!
+If China calls to you, go ahead an answer.
+Just be sure to do so in Chinese!

 If you liked this post, something tells me that you'll love FluentU, the best way to learn Chinese with real-world videos.